hortonworks/cloudbreak/docs/azure_cb_shell.md

 You can check whether the template was created successfully by using the `template list` command.
 Check the template and select it if you are happy with it:
 ```
-template select --id #ID of the template
-or
 template select --name #NAME of the template
 ```

 You can delete your cloud template - when you’d like to delete one you will have to use:
 ```
-template delete --id #ID of the template
-or
 template delete --name #NAME of the template
 ```

 You can show your cloud template - when you’d like to show one you will have to use:
 ```
-template show --id #ID of the template
-or
 template show --name #NAME of the template
 ```